boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 * Provider Network Orchestration domain: as defined in {{!I-D.ietf-teas-ietf-network-slices}}, the Provider relies on an IETF Network Slice Controller (NSC) to manage and orchestrate IETF Network Slices in the Provider Network.
 This framework permits to manage connectivity together with SLOs.
 Ultimately, the 5G NSO interfaces with an NSC for the management of IETF Network Slices using IETF APIs and data models.

 * Customer Site Orchestration domain: the Orchestration of TN elements of the Customer Sites relies upon a variety of  controllers (e.g., Fabric Manager, Element Management System, or VIM).
-The realization of this leg does not involve the Transport Network Orchestration.
+The realization of this section does not involve the Transport Network Orchestration.

 A TN Slice relies upon a data path that can involve both the Provider and Customer TN Domains.
 Therefore, a TN Slice has broader scope than an IETF Network Slice since the latter applies to the Provider Network only.
 More details are provided in the next section.